 Event will showcase work of local artists

-Around 100 artists in Wimbledon will be showcase their work this month with the first Merton Arts Trail.
+Around 100 artists in Wimbledon will be given a chance to showcase their work with the first Merton Arts Trail.

 It takes place over two consecutive weekends - October 8-9 and October 15-16 - when artists who live and work in Merton will display work in their studios or local venues.

-It has been organised by Wimbledon-based Wendy Bliss, an artist who paints, takes photographs and produces soft sculpture, and Chrissie Craig, a freelance book editor and screen printer.
+It is being organised by Wimbledon-based Wendy Bliss, an artist who paints, takes photographs and produces soft sculpture, and Chrissie Craig, a freelance book editor and screen printer.

 The Trail has generated several spin-off events, which are being planned to coincide with the festival.
-Merton Abbey Mills will be one such focus: Marcus Beale Architects are sponsoring an art exhibition being held in the Chapter House ruins at Merton Abbey Mills (pictured below).
+Merton Abbey Mills will be one such focus: Marcus Beale Architects are sponsoring an art exhibition to be held in the Chapter House ruins at Merton Abbey Mills.